khilang/khi/reference.md

 There are two notations that produce directives: command notation and tag notation.

-### Command notation

-In command notation, a *directive expression* is encoded as a *directive* enclosed in angular brackets, followed by arguments applied to it which are appended with colons `:` where there is no surrounding whitespace.
+A *directive expression* is encoded as a *directive* enclosed in angular brackets, followed by arguments applied to it which are appended with colons `:` where there is no surrounding whitespace.

 **Example:** `<sum>:1:2:3:4:5:6` is a directive applied to 6 arguments.